“The impermanence of this floating world I feel over and over. It is harder to be the one left behind” Buddhist teaching

 DO make sure that any primary assets – house, super fund, are in joint names.

 DO make sure you have written down all passwords and usernames.
 This can be in one little notebook, well hidden.

 - Mortgage.
 Contact your bank every year – or when the interest rates change – and make sure you are getting the best deal possible.
 But first, check what other banks’ rates are so you can bargain with them.

 - Energy provider.
 Make sure you are on the right plan for you.
-Mine (ENOVA) did trial months on two different plans to see which was the right one for me.
+Ask your neighbours.
+Spend an hour doing some research.
 I have reduced the bill by two-thirds.

 - Telco.
 Likewise – if you are on a plan – make sure it is the right one for you.
 They can check your usage and tell you, but only if you ask.
 I’m saving at least $50 per month since I got to speak to a real person – insist!

 - Insurances.
 There is all kinds of comparative stuff online , but I found that by consolidating house and car insurances I saved more with loyalty discounts – $400 per year on my house insurance alone.

 - Centrelink.
 They make a one off bereavement payment – you just have to ask.

 - Claim for everything you are entitled to – like rates rebate for pensioners.
 There are discounts on just about everything – especially travel, tickets to shows and entrance fees..

 If you have lots of money and sensible things like superannuation, then consult a financial advisor.

 We have always loved to travel and had many adventures over the years.
 This was our last to Sri Lanka in January 2019